 When to Use the Spanish Future Perfect Tense

-The Spanish future perfect is used to talk about actions that will be finished (or not) at a certain point in the future.
+The Spanish future perfect can be used to talk about actions that will be finished (or not) at a certain point in the future.

-Similar to what happens with the English future perfect, Spanish will include future time expressions very often when using this tense.
+Similar to what happens with the English future perfect, Spanish very often includes future time expressions when using this tense.